trinker/qdap/vignettes/qdap_vignette.md

 <h5 id="cm_code.blank"><font color="green">cm_code.blank Examples</font></h5>

 <a href="http://trinker.github.io/qdap_dev/cm_code.blank.html" target="_blank"><code>cm_code.blank</code></a> provides flexible Boolean comparisons between word.time spans.
 The `overlap` argument takes a logical value, an integer or a character string of binary operator couple with an integer.
 It is important to understand how the function operates.
 This initial step calls <a href="http://trinker.github.io/qdap_dev/cm_long2dummy.html" target="_blank"><code>cm_long2dummy</code></a> as seen below (stretching the spans to dummy coded columns), the comparison is conduted between columns, and then the columns are reverted back to spans via the <a href="http://trinker.github.io/qdap_dev/cm)dummy2long.html" target="_blank"><code>cm)dummy2long</code></a>.
-This first example illustates the stretching to dummy and reverting back to spans.
+This first example illustrates the stretching to dummy and reverting back to spans.

 <font size="5" color="orange">&diams;</font> **Long to dummy and dummy to long** <font size="5" color="orange">&diams;</font>